baqwas/seaborn/README.md

 ## Programs
 1. Hello Matlibplot

-Classic "Hello" example for matplotlib.
+Classic "Hello" example for matplotlib. :beginner:
 ![demo_01](./images/demo_01.png)

 2. Hello Seaborn

 A very simple introduction to Seaborn using an intrinsic dataset.
-You can use the '<get_dataset()>' function to retrieve the list of available datasets at [http](http://)
+You can use the `get_datasets()` function to retrieve the list of available datasets at [Seaborn](https://github.com/mwaskom/seaborn-data)
 ![demo_02](./images/demo_02.png)

 3.